plone/plone.app.contenttypes/docs/README.rst

        <property name="klass">my.package.content.FolderishCollection</property>
       </object>

-   If you really need it you could add the functionality to inherit search terms to your own folderish Collections by extending the colelction-behavior as shown here: https://github.com/plone/plone.app.contenttypes/commit/366cc1a911c81954645ec6aabce925df4a297c63
+   If you really need it you could add the functionality to inherit search terms to your own folderish Collections by extending the collection-behavior as shown here: https://github.com/plone/plone.app.contenttypes/commit/366cc1a911c81954645ec6aabce925df4a297c63

 Migrating content that is translated with LinguaPlone